Optimal control for coupled sweeping processes under minimal assumptions: Abstract

 \section{Abstract}

 In this paper, the study of nonsmooth optimal control problems $(P)$ involving a controlled sweeping process with {\it three} main characteristics is launched.
-First, the sweeping sets $C(t)$ are nonsmooth, unbounded, time-dependent, uniformly prox-regular, and satisfy minimal assumptions.
+First, the sweeping sets are {\it nonsmooth}, {\it time-dependent}, and uniformly prox-regular.
 Second, the sweeping process is {\it coupled} with a controlled differential equation.
-Third, joint-state endpoints constraint set $S$, including periodic conditions, is present.
-This general model incorporates different important controlled submodels as particular cases, such as subclasses of second order sweeping processes and of integro-differential sweeping processes, coupled evolution variational inequalities (EVI), and Bolza-type problems.
-The existence and uniqueness of a Lipschitz solution for the Cauchy problem associated with our dynamic is established, the existence of an optimal solution for our general form of optimal control is obtained, and the full form of the nonsmooth Pontryagin maximum principle for strong local minimizers in $(P)$ is derived under {\it minimal} hypotheses.
-One of the novelties of this paper in accomplishing the latter goal {for unbounded sweeping sets} with local constraint qualifications, is the idea to work with a well-constructed problem corresponding to {{\it truncated} sweeping sets and joint endpoint constraints, that shares the same strong local minimizer as $(P)$ and for which the exponential-penalty approximation technique can be developed using {\it only} the assumptions on $(P)$.
-The presence of the truncation renders this development quite involved and tedious.} The utility of the optimality conditions is illustrated with an example.
+Third, a {\it joint}-state endpoints constraint set $S$ is present.
+This general model incorporates different important controlled submodels, such as a class of second order sweeping processes, and coupled evolution variational inequalities.
+A full form of the {\it nonsmooth} Pontryagin maximum principle for {\it strong} local minimizers in $(P)$ is derived for {\it bounded or unbounded moving} sweeping sets satisfying {\it local} constraint qualifications (CQ) {\it without} any additional restriction.
+The existence and uniqueness of a Lipschitz solution for the Cauchy problem of our dynamic is established and the existence of an optimal solution for $(P)$ is obtained.
+Two of the novelties in achieving the first goal are (i) the construction of a problem over {\it truncated} sweeping sets and {\it truncated} joint endpoints constraint set that has the same strong local minimizer as $(P)$ and its (CQ) automatically holds, and (ii) the {\it complete redesign} of the exponential-penalty approximation technique for problems with moving sweeping sets that {\it do not require} any special assumption on the sets, their corners, or on the gradients of their generators.
+The utility of the optimality conditions is illustrated with an example.